Cold Weather Hair Care: Essential Tips & Products with Prices

 Styles like twists, braids, and updos not only shield hair from winter damage but also help retain moisture by reducing surface area exposure to dry air.
 Before installing protective styles for winter, prepare natural hair with a thorough moisturizing routine.

-Start with a clarifying wash to remove product buildup, follow with a protein treatment to strengthen strands against breakage, and complete with an ultra-hydrating deep conditioner.
 This preparation creates a strong, moisturized foundation that can better withstand winter conditions while protected in your chosen style.

 Protect Your Hair This Winter with Trybello Hair Helper Spray